 If your goal is to watch every MLB game without cable, MLB TV is the obvious choice.
 MLB TV has been around for 15 years now, and it keeps getting better and better.
 The recent forced price reduction makes MLB TV an even sweeter deal.
 Though you don’t need to upgrade to Premium to see every game, you’ll probably want pony up another $20 per season to get mosaic view and 60 frames-per-second video.

 Another way to see nearly every MLB game is via one of the new cable replacement internet TV platforms.
-Hulu with Live TV is your best option if you want to get rid of your cable bill without totally handicapping your ability to catch MLB action.
-Hulu’s local TV coverage is less spotty compared to the competition, but you may still need to use a TV antenna to watch Fox games.
+YouTube TV is your best option if you want to get rid of your cable bill without totally handicapping your ability to catch MLB action, but you may need an OTA antenna if you don’t get ABC in your area.

 If you like baseball but don’t care about watching every single game, you may be able to get your fill of MLB action via the MLB YouTube channel.
 The MLB YouTube channel is totally free and contains a wealth of content including complete on-demand game recordings.
 The MLB’s At Bat app is quite good as well because it allows you to listen to every single game for free regardless of blackouts.
 For $19.99 per season, you can live stream all the best games.